 This simply involves trying to make the capital work a bit harder and provide a bit more income.

 For most families it’s not usually advisable to take much in the way of investment risk which means sticking with safer, lower risk investments.
-We will provide some guidance on what has worked well for other families if required.

 A Care Fee Annuity involves you buying a lifetime income that you can use to meet the shortfall.